blankdots/semwasp/README.md

 * browser-sync http://www.browsersync.io/ synchronized browser testing tool

 TO DO:
+* Provide setup wizard and themes options
+* Better Examples (Work in progress)
 * Choose one: react JS, knockout JS, Ember JS, Angular JS or other (Work in progress)
 * cucumber https://cucumber.io/ (Work in progress)
-* Optimize delivery of images and
+* Optimize delivery of images and other resources
 * Localization
-* Test runner for TDD karma JS
+* Test runner for TDD - choose one: karma JS or other
-* Better Examples (Work in progress)

 Author: www.blankdots.com